Women in conservatism in the United States: In 21st-century politics

+#MeToo Movement

+The surfacing of the #MeToo movement resulted in a counter-mobilization of conservatives, many of whom turned to antifeminist ideas to combat the movement.
+Some researchers have investigated the connection between political ideology and the perception of sexual harassment, finding that, in a survey of women, the number of instances of gender discrimination and sexual harassment reportedly experienced by conservative women is significantly lower than that for liberal women.
+Additionally, some research has found that political participation and the likelihood of voting in general elections are higher for women who have experienced gender discrimination, but that this finding is not a factor associated with this desire for participation among conservative women.
+There is also a significant gap in support for the #MeToo movement along party lines, as Democratic women report higher levels of support than Republican women.

+There are mixed feelings towards the #MeToo movement from conservative women.
+Candace Owens, an outspoken conservative, tweeted back in 2018 that #MeToo painted women as "stupid, weak & inconsequential."
+Other conservative women, such as Mona Charen, have shared different sentiments, calling out the "hypocrites" in the Republican Party "who brag about their extramarital affairs" and "brag about mistreating women."

 Michele Bachmann

 Michele Bachmann unsuccessfully ran for the Republican nomination for president in the 2012 election.
-Although Bachmann attempted to utilize conservative views that appeal to the Tea Party movement, the media's coverage of her was very different from her male candidates.
+Although Bachmann attempted to utilize conservative views that appeal to the Tea Party movement, the media's coverage of her was very different from her male counterparts.
 The media instead focused on her migraines, her marriage, and her hair and makeup style choices.
 However, her campaign started strongly, as she performed well in the first presidential debate and soon led in the primary polls.
 Bachmann was forced to drop out of the race after her poor performance in the Iowa caucuses.
 Still, many conservative women continue to support her, and this support along with that of Sarah Palin in 2008 has showed that conservatives now seriously consider women for major political roles.
 Bachmann's run also sparked the debate of women's role in politics and public policy, and whether or not gender roles should be reexamined.